Understanding the Distinction Between a Tank and a Pressure Vessel

 Introduction to the difference between a tank and a pressure vessel

-In the world of industrial equipment and engineering, terms like “tank” and “pressure vessel” are often used interchangeably.
-However, these two items serve distinct purposes and are subject to different regulations and design considerations.
-In this article, we will explore the key differences between a tank and a pressure vessel, shedding light on their respective functions, designs, and applications.
+In industrial equipment and engineering, the terms “tank” and “pressure vessel” often get used interchangeably.
+However, these two serve distinct purposes and follow different regulations and design standards.
+This article highlights the key differences between a tank and a pressure vessel, focusing on their functions, designs, and applications.

 Purpose and Function

-• Tanks: Tanks are primarily used for the storage of liquids or gases at atmospheric pressure or with minimal pressure.
-They are designed to contain substances without the need to maintain them at a specific pressure.
-Tanks can hold a wide range of materials, including water, oil, chemicals, and even dry bulk materials like grain.
+• Tanks: Tanks primarily store liquids or gases at atmospheric or minimal pressure.
+They hold substances without requiring specific pressure maintenance.
+Tanks accommodate a variety of materials, such as water, oil, chemicals, and even dry bulk items like grain.

 Pressure Handling